 1. Which tests should be automated in CI/CD?

 Focus on unit, regression, and integration tests that provide immediate business value.
 These tests run often and give maximum coverage with minimal execution time.
+API Testing Services should also be a priority due to their stability.

 2. Does CI/CD automation replace manual testing?

 No. Manual testing is still essential for usability, exploratory checks, and edge cases that automation can’t fully cover.
+The goal is to automate the repetitive to free up humans for the creative.

 3. Which CI/CD tools support test automation?